Shresoc/Security-as-a-Service/README.md

 3) Pro Tip: While it says “Scan with VirusTotal,” what it’s actually doing is querying VirusTotal for the hash of the EXE.
 If the file is a common/well-known malware sample, you will know it right away.
 However, “Item not found” on VT does not mean that this file is innocent  just that it’s never been seen before by VirusTotal.
 This is an important lesson for any analyst to learn — if you already suspect a file to be possible malware, but VirusTotal has never seen it before, trust your gut.
 This actually makes a file even more suspicious because nearly everything has been seen by VirusTotal, so your sample may have been custom-crafted/targeted which ups the ante a bit.
 In a mature SOC, this would likely affect the TLP of the IOC and/or case itself.

-# Click “Timeline” on the left-side menu of our sensor.
+#  “Timeline” on the left-side menu of our sensor.
 This is a near real-time view of EDR telemetry + event logs streaming from this system.

 ![Time line](https://github.com/Shresoc/Security-as-a-Service/assets/168186856/bf10ab8c-0b90-41b5-a0fe-a3389e7c33ff)